 - Stayed 167 nights in: 33 hotels/lodges/pensions, 1 luxury resort and 3 airport benches

-- Spent only 21 days of doing absolutely nothing at beach while going on 28 hikes and scuba diving 20 times
+- Spent only 21 days of doing absolutely nothing at the beach while going on 28 hikes and scuba diving 20 times

 - Of those beaches, 3 were used to film various seasons of ‘Survivor’